smartcontractkit/chainlink-starknet/packages-ts/starknet-gauntlet-emergency-protocol/README.md

 `<SOURCE>` is the address of source aggregator.
 Source aggregator should be added to access control of starknet validator contract to be able to call
 `validate` on the starknet validator

-`<GAS_ESTIMATE>` is a number that represents l1 gas estimate
+`<GAS_ESTIMATE>` is a number that represents l1 gas estimate.
+We recommend a value of 17300 on mainnet.
+On devnet or testnet you may choose 1 to save gas.

 `<L2_FEED>` is the layer 2 feed

 `<GAS_ADJUSTMENT>` is the percentage adjustment made to the gas cost.
-For example, a value of 110 would equate to 110% of the original gas cost (or equivalently, a 10% bump in price, or equivalently a 1.1 times the original cost)
+For example, a value of 110 would equate to 110% of the original gas cost (or equivalently, a 10% bump in price, or equivalently a 1.1 times the original cost).
+For simplicity sake recommend a value of 130 on mainnet, devnet, or testnet.

 ```bash
 yarn gauntlet StarknetValidator:deploy --starkNetMessaging=<STARKNET_MESSAGING> --configAC=<CONFIG_AC> --gasPriceL1Feed=<GAS_PRICE_L1_FEED> --source=<SOURCE_AGGREGATOR> --gasEstimate=<GAS_ESTIMATE> --l2Feed=<L2_FEED> --gasAdjustment <GAS_ADJUSTMENT> --network=<NETWORK>